 - Good hog is even softer.
 This type of brush will not maintain its shape well.

 - Poor quality hog is soft, weak, and tends to splay, which makes controlling the colour difficult.

-If you are on a budget or would prefer an alternative to natural hair, then it is worth considering synthetic brushes.
+If you prefer an alternative to natural hair or are on a budget, then it is worth considering synthetic brushes.
+Driven by innovation and our unique brush-making expertise, our synthetic brushes perform at a professional level.
 They can be soft or stiff; the soft brushes work well with watercolour, while the stiff brushes work best with oils.
 Synthetic brushes often have an excellent point and can carry colour very well.
 Winsor & Newton offers a wide range of synthetic brushes including Monarch Brushes, Cotman Brushes and Galeria Brushes.

 Sable and synthetic blends such as Sceptre Gold II provide a performance that is close to sable at a price that is close to synthetic.